xeneta/ratestask/README.md

 Both the incoming data updates and requests for data can be highly sporadic - there might be large periods without much activity, followed by periods of heavy activity.

-Being a paid service, high availability is very much a requirement.
+High availability is a strict requirement from the customers.

 * How would you design the system?
 * How would you set up monitoring to identify bottlenecks as the load grows?
 * How can those bottlenecks be addressed in the future?

-Provide a high-level diagram, along with a few paragraphs describing the choices you've made and what factors do you need to take into consideration.
+Provide a high-level diagram, along with a paragraphs describing the choices you've made and what factors do you need to take into consideration.

 ## Additional questions